Automattic/Edit-Flow/README.md

 New features, including story budget and editorial metadata, a completely rewritten calendar view, and many bug fixes, including one for editorial comments appearing in the admin.

 ## Changelog

+**0.9 (January 10, 2018)**
+* Feature: Block Editor compatibility for Custom Status module.
+Props [rinatkhaziev](https://github.com/rinatkhaziev).
+See [BLOCKS.md](BLOCKS.md) for details.
+* Feature: new filter `ef_calendar_item_html` for Calendar module that allows to print custom markup for each day.
+* UI Improvement: start removing arbitrary colors and conform to WP Color guide.
+A collective effort.
+* UI Improvement: Add [NO ACCESS] and [NO EMAIL] to the list of notified users to indicate that a user doesn't have the access to the post and that a user doesn't have an email set, respectively.
+Props [WPprodigy](https://github.com/WPprodigy), [jerclarke](https://github.com/jerclarke).

 **0.8.3 (June 14, 2018)**
 * UI Improvement: Made primary buttons on Settings screen consistent with WordPress UI.
 Props [cojennin](https://github.com/cojennin).